noam-g4/basic-auth-generator/README.md

 # basic-auth-generator

-a quick and dirty npm cli tool to help you generate a *basic authentication* (base64)
+a quick and dirty npm cli tool to help you generate a *basic authorization* (base64)

 ### usage
 ```bash